Crossmolina Deel Rovers

 Crossmolina Deel Rovers is a Gaelic Athletic Association club based in Crossmolina, County Mayo, Ireland.
 The club fields Gaelic football teams in competitions organized by the Mayo GAA county board.

 History

 Crossmolina Dr Crokes GAA was affiliated with the Mayo GAA county board in 1887.
-In 1906, the name was changed to Deel Rovers.
-The name of the ground is called St Tiernan's Park.
+In 1906, the name was changed to Deel Rovers, referencing the nearby River Deel.
+The name of the ground is St Tiernan's Park, for Tigernan of Errew.

 Tommy Jordan led the club to the 2000–01 All-Ireland Senior Club Football Championship.
 Michael Moore and Padraic Syron were selectors and Jarlath Cunningham trained the team.